aajeswani/fitness/README.md

 ## Assumptions

-This project supports exactly two user goals: **Weight Loss**, **Muscle Gain** and **Prevent Diabetes**.
+This project supports exactly two user goals: **Weight Loss**, **Muscle Gain** **Gain Mass** and **Prevent Diabetes**.
 Users provide a short profile including age, sex, height, weight, activity level, fitness goal, and medical history (e.g., family history, blood-pressure and chronic history, if any) Each request is processed as a single stateless evaluation.
 The application does not store, transmit, or log health information, and it does not diagnose, screen for, treat, or guarantee prevention of any medical condition.

 ## Objective